A Legacy of Scholarly Research

-Dr. Richard Nielsen has left a legacy of major contributions to advancing the knowledge or runes, and in support of the American Association for Runic Studies.
-The late Dr. Nielsen’s website (www.richardnielsen.org) is being updated and will be available in the very near future.
+Dr. Richard Nielsen has left a legacy of major contributions to advancing the knowledge of runes and in support of the American Association for Runic Studies.
+The late Dr. Nielsen’s website (www.richardnielsen.org) is being updated and will be available in the near future.

 Dick was a scholarly researcher for more than three decades on runes in North America, including the Kensington Runestone.
 He is also credited with providing the first translation of runes found on the Heavener Runestone in Oklahoma.
 He also is credited with dozens of scholarly publications, articles, and books on runes in North America.

 His philosophy in his endeavors was this:

 “I wish to be known as an investigator who strove to find the truth about the runic inscriptions found in North America and who would not brook myth-o-mania and pointless speculation.
 This meant it was necessary to work with the Swedish experts and accomplish things along academic lines.
 My work with Professor Henrik Williams of Uppsala University is the best thing I have accomplished for advancing research on the Kensington Runestone of Minnesota, the Heavener Runestone of Oklahoma, the Narragansett Runestone of Rhode Island, and the Spirit Pond runestones of Maine.”

 Dr. Richard Nielsen passed away on July 3, 2016.

 In a special bequest, he wrote the following: